BibliothecaDAO/master-scroll/docs/game/buildings.md

 ### Economic

 Worker Huts are buildings that increase your working population.
 The greater your population, the greater the output of your Resources.
-A consquence of having a greater population is that you will require more food otherwise your Resource generation will be capped at 25 per day - [read more here](./food)
+A consequence of having a greater population is that you will require more food otherwise your Resource generation will be capped at 250 per day - [read more here](./food)

 Worker Huts have a fixed and relative cost based on the Resources the Realm has.
 For example, a Realm with only Wood can build a Worker Hut for 10x Wood, while a Realm with Diamonds, Sapphire and Mithral will need to pay 10 of each.